dakra/speed-type/README.md

 `speed-type-quote` by default will take a random quote from a random quote-url listed in `speed-type-quote-urls`.
 You can `C-u speed-type-quote` to specify the url.

+## Gutenberg Project Integration

+The gutenberg project provides many books in many different languages.
+We download the book-content when the commands `speed-type-text` or `speed-type-text-top-x` are called.
+These books will be stored in the `speed-type-gb-dir`.
+The provide the basis from which we pick the content to typ.

 ## Contribution

 This pacakge is certaintly not bug-free.
 This is because we don’t have